Procedures for implementing the minor workplace accident register

 Unchanged prerequisites

-Similarly, the requirements for keeping a register of minor accidents have not been changed:
+Likewise, the requirements for maintaining a minor accident register have not been modified and are, as a reminder:

-• The permanent presence of a state-qualified doctor or nurse, or a person in charge of health and safety within the company, holding a national first-aid diploma supplemented by a workplace first-aid diploma;
+• The permanent presence of a doctor, a state-registered nurse, or a person in charge of health and safety within the company who holds a national first-aid certificate supplemented by the workplace first-aid rescuer certificate;

-• The existence of an emergency aid station;
+• The existence of an emergency first-aid station;

 • The existence of a Social and Economic Committee.

-The employer must keep the register for each calendar year on the medium of his choice for a period of five years from the end of the year in question.
+The employer must keep the register for each calendar year on the medium of their choice for a period of five years from the end of the year in question.

-As a result, annual transmission of the register to the caisse d'assurance retraite et de la santé au travail (pension and occupational health insurance fund) for the general scheme, or the caisse de mutualité sociale agricole (MSA) for the agricultural scheme, is no longer required.
+Consequently, the annual submission of the register to the retirement and occupational health insurance fund for the general scheme or the agricultural social mutual fund (MSA) for the agricultural scheme is no longer required.

 Photo credit: Lucian Alexe